The Ultimate Guide to the Internal Medicine ITE

 4. Use high-yield resources.

 You’ll want access to reputable study resources in the forms of textbooks, review books, and online question banks.
-Some popular resources include Rosh Review ITE Qbanks, MKSAP, and UpToDate.
+Some popular resources include Blueprint/Rosh Review Resident Qbank, MKSAP, and UpToDate.

 Still looking for study resources to help you prepare for your upcoming ITE?
 We’ve got you covered.
-Check out your options for the Rosh Review Internal Medicine ITE Qbank with 2,000 ABIM-formatted questions, detailed explanations, images, and powerful analytics.
+Check out your options for the Blueprint/Rosh Review Internal Medicine Resident Qbank with 2,000 ABIM-formatted questions, detailed explanations with important teaching pearls, engaging images, a One Step Further question for additional learning, and powerful analytics.

 5. Practice with sample questions.